Skip to main content

 Last Updated: February 2026

-If you are checking a motor spec sheet or verifying a lab measurement, this power efficiency calculator gives you the number you need—plus instant unit conversions so you do not mix up kW and hp.
-The most common slip?
-Using P = V × I for an AC motor without the power factor, which overstates real power by 15–30%.
-Another frequent mistake: plugging RPM straight into P = τ × ω without converting to rad/s first (off by a factor of ~60).
+If you're checking a motor spec sheet or verifying a lab measurement, this motor efficiency calculator gives you efficiency η = P_out/P_in, kW to hp conversions, AC power factor, and drivetrain loss budgets in one place.
+The most common slip is using P = V × I for an AC motor without the power factor, which overstates real power by 15 to 30%.
+Another frequent mistake: plugging RPM straight into P = τ × ω without converting to rad/s first (off by a factor of about 60).
+For the introductory side, plain mechanical work and power without efficiency, see the Work & Power Calculator.

 The result tells you how much useful work your system delivers per second.
-If you are sizing a motor, that number decides whether the load stalls or runs smoothly.
-If you are auditing energy costs, efficiency η shows what fraction of your electricity bill actually moves the conveyor belt versus heating the windings.
+If you're sizing a motor, that number decides whether the load stalls or runs smoothly.
+If you're auditing energy costs, efficiency η shows what fraction of your electricity bill actually moves the conveyor belt versus heating the windings.

 Quick Answer: What Your Power Result Means

 Power in watts tells you energy per second.
-A 750 W motor delivers 750 joules every second—roughly 1 horsepower.
-Efficiency η = P_out / P_in; if η = 0.85, then 85% of input energy becomes useful output and 15% becomes heat.
-For AC circuits, remember that apparent power (VA) ≠ real power (W) unless power factor = 1.
+A 750 W motor delivers 750 joules every second, roughly 1 horsepower.
+Efficiency η = P_out / P_in.
+If η = 0.85, then 85% of input energy becomes useful output and 15% becomes heat.
+For AC circuits, remember that apparent power (VA) is not real power (W) unless power factor = 1.

 1 hp